valerieniloinsigh31/FitForWork_v1/README.md

 At the bottom of the Contact Us page, the user is told underneath the form, that alternatively they can contact the organisation on social media which highlights the links to them.

 <i>Returning Visitor Goals</i>
 As a Returning Visitor, I want to find the targeted fitness and nutrition plans.
+I may have tried one of the plans and want to try another that differs in approach.
+Alternatively, I may want to try the same plan but at a more advanced tier (e.g. I may have purchased and completed a Tier 1 Pomodoro technique for a person working in a sedentary job with access to gym and equipment but I may now want to move on to a more advance plan, with the Tier 2 version or tier 3 version.)

 These are clearly shown in the banner message.
 They will be directed to a page with another fitness image and call to action.
-As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have (progressive overload)
+As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have (progressive overload).
+This can be done via the facebook business profile, where contact details are readily available.
+Also an email address and iframe/google business link to the business is provided on the founder page.

 The navigation bar clearly highlights the "Contact Us" Page.
 Here they can fill out the form on the page or are told that alternatively they can message the organisation on social media.
-The footer contains links to the organisations Facebook, Twitter and Instagram page as well as the organization's email.
+The footer contains links to the organisations Facebook.
 Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.
 The email button is set up to automatically open up your email app and autofill there email address in the "To" section.
 As a Returning Visitor, I want to find the Facebook Group link so that I can join and interact with others in the community.

 The Facebook Page can be found at the footer of every page and will open a new tab for the user and more information can be found on the Facebook page.
-Alternatively, the user can scroll to the bottom of the Home page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.
+Alternatively, the user can scroll to the bottom of the Landing Page page to find the Facebook Group redirect card and can easily join by clicking the "Join Now!" button which like any external link, will open in a new tab to ensure they can get back to the website easily.
-If the user is on the "Our Favourites" page they will also be greeted with a call to action button to invite the user to the Facebook group.
  The user is incentivized as they are told there is a weekly favourite product posted in the group.

 <b>Frequent User Goals</b>
-As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+As a Frequent User, I want to check to see if there are any newly added offers.

 The user would already be comfortable with the website layout and can easily click the banner message.
 As a Frequent User, I want to check to see if there are any new blog posts.